Open-EO/openeo-vue-components/README.md

 - `showCategories` / `show-categories` (boolean): Adds the categories to the third line of the summary if set to `true`.
 Defaults to `false`.
 - `loadAdditionalData` / `load-additional-data` (function|null): See the corresponding prop in [`SearchableList`](#searchablelist).
 - `federation` (object): The data of the `federation` property obtained from the capabilities.
+- `missing` (array): The identifiers of the federated back-ends that are not providing data for the list of processes due to an issue.

 **Slots:**